DLC-link/dlc-stacks-loan-contract/README.md

 Used to callback into the calling/protocol contract to provide the uuid of the created DCL, which will be used to reference the DLC going forward.

 Params
-uuid:string - UUID of the DLC
+user-id:uint - an ID to associate UUIDs with local members uuid:string - UUID of the DLC

 ### Post Close DLC Callback